Canada: When Interest Meets Reliable Revenue

 Canada is not constrained because it produces too little.

-It is constrained because it captures too little and the mechanism that hid that gap has stopped working.
+It is constrained because it captures too little and the mechanism that once concealed that gap has stopped working.

 For decades, population growth allowed the system to expand outward.
-Revenue rose in aggregate.
-Ratios appeared stable.
-But the underlying structure did not improve.
+Aggregate revenue rose and fiscal ratios appeared stable, even as underlying per-capita capacity stagnated.

-Now, with population growth at zero, the denominator no longer expands fast enough, the leakage is unmasked, and the cost of past obligations continues to rise.
-The result is not a sudden crisis it is a system where the margin for error has already been exhausted.
+Now, with population growth at zero, the denominator no longer expands fast enough to absorb rising costs.
+The underlying leakage is exposed, while the cost of past obligations continues to increase.
+The result is not a sudden crisis, but a system where the margin for error has already been exhausted.

 The trade war with the United States is not the cause.
-It is an accelerant on a system already at its structural limit.
+It is an accelerant applied to a system already operating at its structural limit.

 The constraint did not arrive suddenly.
 It emerged gradually, and then, with the halt of population growth, all at once.